 My story began 7,000 kilometres away from here in India, where I grew up the youngest of 11 children and attended state schools in Delhi.
 During my summers as a child, I would stay at my sister’s house.
 Her place had no bathroom, no running water and just one electric light.
 I remember spending several hours a day collecting buckets of buffalo dung which I’d shape into pancakes, slap them on walls to dry and then use for fuel.
 Back then I was the dung collector champion!

-Through hard work at school I won entry to the Indian Institute of Technology (IIT), one of the world’s leading universities, where I earned my Bachelor’s degree in engineering.
+Through hard work at school I won entry to the Indian Institute of Technology (IIT) near Kolkata, West Bengal, one of the world’s leading universities, where I earned my Bachelor’s degree in engineering.
 On the back of that I encouraged my family to send two of my nieces to university.
 They were the first women from my family to take higher education.

-I then went to the US on a teaching scholarship to study for a Masters’ in engineering at Clarkson University, New York.
-My excitement of flying for the first time at the age of 22, however, was short-lived.
+I was then luck enough to go to New York on a teaching scholarship to study for a Masters’ in engineering at Clarkson University.
+But my excitement of flying for the first time at the age of 22 was short-lived.
 The second I stepped off the plane I was a fish out of water, faced with a different culture, a different language and a different socio-economic level.
 I was dirt poor.

 Even worse, I only had $20 to get me through my first seven days!
 But I reminded myself that I had come to New York to fulfil my dream of having a global business.
 I would work day and night to achieve this goal.
 I realised then that if I was to become a successful entrepreneur, I needed to acquire a combination of three ingredients at the same time: top business skills, substantial savings and the profile of a global manager.
 I understood that it would require self-discipline, a razor-sharp focus and making sacrifices for 10-15 years.